karlosos/zut-fibeamer/README.md

 If you found any bugs please report them on [karlosos/zut-fibeamer](https://github.com/karlosos/zut-fibeamer/)

+PDF preview of this theme can be downloaded [here](https://github.com/karlosos/zut-fibeamer/releases/download/1.0/zut_fibeamer.pdf).

 ### How to use

 Compile it locally with `pdflatex` or open it on Overleaf.
 Edit contents of the presentation in `zutfibeamer.tex`.